-VENUE CLOSURE A possible outcome of the saving requirement would be APA reducing the estate they currently programme to focus on the venues with the greater income potential.
-That would mean the closure of the Aberdeen Lemontree.
-This would mean the loss of grassroots music venue but also the home of creative learning for APA.
+VENUE CLOSURE A possible outcome of the saving requirement would be APA reducing the estate they currently programme to focus on the venues with the greater income potential or closure altogether.

 VISITOR ECONOMY/ CITY CENTRE RECOVERY No consultation has been undertaken with these groups, a reduction in cultural offer will have an impact on the city's attractiveness as a destination which in turn lead to reduced visits, impacting the wider economy (accommodation and hospitality providers) who are facing significant economic challenges in the current climate, with an employee base disproportionately high in respect to protected characteristics.
 The importance of cultural activity as a driver to city centre economy is clear and well documented.